gram-data/tree-sitter-gram/README.md

 A [tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammar
 for [gram](https://gram-data.github.io) notation.

-Gram is a subject based notation for structured data.
+Gram is a subject-based notation for structured data.

 If this is an object:
 ```